isaacvicente/isaacvicente/README.md

 Hi, I'm Isaac!
-I'm a relatively curious person and I always ask myself the whys of things.
+I'm a relatively curious person and I (almost) always ask myself the whys of things.
 I try to understand the things around me and how they affect me.

 As a self-taught person, I learned to like a lot of things I didn't like, like history, philosophy, mathematics, sociology, physics, and many other things.
 Although I like all these things, math has a special place in my heart.